INTRODUCTION

 HOW QUITTING SMOKING STRENGTHENS IMMUNE FUNCTION

 Once smoking stops, the immune system begins to recover.
 White blood cell production improves, reducing inflammation and enhancing the body’s ability to fight infections.
 Lung function also begins to repair, making it easier to breathe and increasing oxygen supply to immune cells.
-Over time, quitting smoking lowers the risk of respiratory illnesses, strengthens long-term immunity, and helps the body fight off common infections more effectively.
+Over time, quitting smoking lowers the risk of respiratory illnesses, strengthens long-term immunity and helps the body fight off common infections more effectively.

-THE BENEFITS OF IMPROVED BLOOD CIRCULATION FOR IMMUNITY
+THE BENEFITS OF IMPROVED BLOOD CIRCULATION

 Smoking constricts blood vessels, reducing oxygen flow to tissues and immune cells.
-Poor circulation weakens immune responses, slowing down healing and making the body more prone to infections.
-When a person quits smoking, blood vessels widen, improving circulation and ensuring that immune cells can move efficiently.
-This enhanced blood flow strengthens immune defences, supports faster recovery from illnesses, and lowers the risk of cardiovascular complications in the long run.
+Poor blood circulation weakens immune responses, slowing down healing and making the body more prone to infections.
+When a person quits smoking, blood vessels widen, improving blood circulation and ensuring that immune cells can move efficiently.
+This enhanced blood flow strengthens immune defences, supports faster recovery from illnesses and lowers the risk of cardiovascular complications in the long run.

 The body begins healing almost immediately after quitting smoking.
 Some key improvements include: